transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 It took me a while of fussing around with the code before I realized that I had the line and column coordinates backwards when passing them to the scroll fetching functions.
-That's a little embarassing.
+That's a little embarrassing.
 I was sending the cell_x value to the horizontal scroll offset when it should have been getting the cell_y value (ie. the horizontal offset is based on what *line* is currently being drawn, so you give it the line number and it gives you the x offset).
 Swapping these around and reorganizing the loops fixed this.
 Now the scrolling is smooth!